Samba is the standard Windows interoperability suite of programs for Linux and Unix.

 Copy the files to you want to share to ~/Public then open a terminal in the folder and run two commands.

-The first displays your IP address [utility script 2]
+The first displays your IP address using an utility script.
+Example

 ~/Public $ check-network